josedesoto/s3-upload/README.md

 Script  to upload logs or any other files to Amazon Busket.
 It will upload 1 per day and remove the old logs based in the variable: MONTH_TO_KEEP.

-Option you can use in the script:
+Options you can use in the script:

 0. python upload.py (will update the day before (yesterday).
 No overwrite file.
 Delete old files)
 0. python upload.py full_update (will update all the files.
 No overwrite file.
 Not delete old files)